Visit The Summit Country Day School

 - Lunch: Each shadowing student and their ambassador will receive a free lunch, on us.

-- A meet-and-greet with Upper School Director John Thornburg, faculty members and a member of our college counseling team.
+- A meet-and-greet with Interim Upper School Director Kelly Cronin, faculty members and a member of our college counseling team.

 - Classroom visits to meet our students and teachers in their small, collaborative learning environments.

 - Admission and scholarship information.